Synkevych/job_interview_tasks/Interview_5_LuxSoft.md

 cards.filter( c => c.value ===3 )
 ```

-# Use reduce to sum the value inside array
+## Use reduce to sum the value inside array
 ```js
 const arr = [ 1, 22, 3, 10, -1];

 const sum = arr.reduce((a,e) => a += e, 0); // here 0 is first value for a, default - undefined
 ```

-# Use Object.keys instead for...in to show all attribute
+## Use Object.keys instead for...in to show all attribute
 ```js
 const o = {a:1, b:2, c:3, d:4};
 Object.keys(o).forEach(prop=> console.log(`${prop}: ${o[prop]}`));
 ```

-# Fobonachi numbers
+# Fibonachi numbers
 ```js
 function fib(n){
     let res= [];